-In a recent webinar Pete Crosby, a respected leader in Revenue Collective, gave an answer I couldn’t agree more: “I think the answer is picking the right person… Do you need a VP of Sales and do you understand what a VP of Sales is.
-Or do you need a Chief Revenue Officer and you understand what one of those is”.
+The answer is picking the right person… Do you need a VP of Sales and do you understand what a VP of Sales is.
+Or do you need a Chief Revenue Officer and you understand what one of those is.

 Having an experienced revenue leadership “in action” is the most important asset to build a successful revenue engine.

 HIGH COST – HIGH FAILURE RATE – HIGH RISK